straw-hat-team/adr/src/adrs/4761776210/README.md

    spelled `parent` on the resource per [ADR#6310044131](../6310044131/README.md).
 It is the only placement field, and it is mandatory.
-A resource-level `owner` field is not required and is not the default; see "Ownership follows the parent" below.
+A resource-level `owner` field is not required and is not the default; see "Ownership follows placement" below.
 3. The platform never interprets what a place *means*.
 Words like "project" or "team" are labels on the id; display names are